Memetelve/NEXTVOTE-python/README.md

     BanPrio: "90, 1, 34, 31, 3"
 ```

-3. Change only True(to True or False) and gameDirectory to your game directory, it has to be without quotes
+3. Change only True(to True or False) and gameDirectory to your game directory, it has to be without quotes <br>
-As comments say:
+As comments say: <br>
--stopWhenMatchStarts is responsible for quiting script when the game starts
+-stopWhenMatchStarts is responsible for quiting script when the game starts <br>
 -championLock is responsible for picking(True) and not picking(False)
 ```yaml
 Settings: